ESL Resources

 Editing & Proofreading

 The Graduate Writing Center is frequently asked how to find editing and proofreading services.
-Our writing consultants do not provide this type of service.
-If you need to hire someone to do proofreading or copyediting, write up a job description and contact the English or Applied Linguistics departments.
-If you email a job description to the departmental student affairs officer, s/he will forward it to graduate students who can then respond to your advertisement.
+Our writing consultants do not perform copyediting as such (although they will work with writers on grammatical issues).
+If you need to hire someone to do proofreading or copyediting, write up a job description and contact the English department.
+If you email a job description to the departmental student affairs officer, they can forward it to graduate students who could then respond to your advertisement.
 For more information about copyediting issues, see Wendy Belcher's website.

 Books